By DAVE DALLESKE | Senior Vice President of Sales, U.S. | A-SAFE, Inc.

 A Leadership Benchmark

-If those locations were newly designed today, with current understanding of traffic density and vehicle energy, would the same protection approach be selected?
+When viewed as a consolidated figure, the financial exposure often exceeds initial expectations.
+If those locations were newly designed today with a current understanding of traffic flow and vehicle weights/speeds, would the same protection approach be selected?

 That question shifts the conversation from repair speed to system performance.